Flatbush317/flatbush-beats-phase1/README.md

 > Not just fire.
 Not just gear.
 Not just sound.
 > GAS is **presence coded in pulse** — where myth becomes method.
+---

+## 🛰️ Sync Challenge: Join the Phase I Signal Test

+Want to see if your echo matches the frequency?

+1. **Fork this repo**
+2. Replace `Flatbush_beats_GAS_embedded.mp3` with your own `.mp3`
+3. Run `echo_injector.py` to embed your own ghost signal
+4. Commit and push your changes
+5. Name your fork: